Intrinsic energy of Lema\^itre-Tolman-Bondi models and cosmological implications: Introduction

-Assuming that an existing universe has to be \emph{creatable} is an attempt of saying something about our Universe all along its existence from just after the big bang.
-It can also supply us with a criteria for, from the beginning, discarding tentatively all non \emph{creatable} metrics in General Relativity as good candidates for good cosmological models.
-This is just the case in the present paper where the CGBH model of the Universe is observationally discarded.
+Assuming that an existing universe has to be \emph{creatable} is an attempt at saying something about our Universe all along its existence from just after the big bang.
+It can also supply us with criteria for, from the beginning, tentatively discarding, as good candidates for good cosmological models all metrics in General Relativity having any non-vanishing intrinsic moment component.
+This would be the case in the present paper with the observationally discarded CGBH model of the Universe.
 This discarding could have been suggested from the very beginning because of the physically non \emph{creatable} character of this model.
-We will prove this non \emph{creatable} character along the present paper.
+In the present paper, we will characterize the LTB metrics that could be, in principle, {\em creatable} ones, by characterising the ones whose two intrinsic 4-momenta vanish.